A heatwave is an extended period of hot weather relative to the expected conditions of the area at that time of year.

 |East of England||30||15|

 The UK experiences occasional heatwaves but of a lesser frequency and intensity of those seen elsewhere globally.
-In August 2003, a recording breaking resulted in the UK experiencing heatwave conditions lasting 10 days and resulting in 2,000 deaths.
+In August 2003, the UK experienced heatwave conditions lasting 10 days and resulting in 2,000 deaths.
 During this heatwave, a record maximum temperature of 38.5 °C was recorded at Faversham in Kent.
-In July 2006, similar heatwave conditions occurred breaking records and resulting in the warmest month on record in the UK.
+In July 2006, similar conditions occurred breaking records and resulting in the warmest month on record in the UK.

 To aid in the preparation and awareness before and during a heatwave, a heatwave plan has been created by Public Health England in association with the Met Office and other partners.
 It recommends a series of steps to reduce the risks to health from prolonged exposure to severe heat for: